DaleOrders/cdk-workshop/README.md

 cdk synth
    ```

-Go to the manifest file `cdk.out/CdkWorkshopStack.template.json` to see the cloudformation template.
+Go to the manifest file `cdk.out/CdkWorkshopStack.template.json` to see the cloudformation template that has been generated from the `S3StaticWebsiteStack` stack.

 ![alt text](image-3.png)